- Club name: Werder Bremen II

 You should be able to park at the stadium, P2 and P2a are recommended for home supporters, P6 for visiting supporters.

 By Public Transportation

-You read that right, you can travel via ship to the Weserstadion as well, for example from the city centre.
+Public transportation in Bremen might mean arriving by ship from the city centre.
 Check the ferry companies home page for more information.

-The Weserstadion Platz 11 is located around two miles away from the main station and merits a walk which will take you through the city center and the Osterdeich, a street that is laced with pubs and bars.
+The ground is located around two miles away from the main station and merits a walk which will take you through the city center and the Osterdeich, a street that is laced with pubs and bars.

 Leave the main station and head southwards, with the station in your back.
 Either via Bahnhofstraße or Herdentorsteinweg, you will reach Herdentor and enter a pedestrian area.
 Continue straight ahead onto Sögestraße until you reach Obernstraße, then turn left.
 Note that you are at the town hall now, where you can find both the Bremen Roland and a statue of the Town Musicians of Bremen.

 From the town hall it's basically a nearly straight walk to the stadium.
 Continue on Obernstraße, leaving the town hall to your left, which turns into Am Dom, Domsheide and Ostertorstraße.
 After you pass the municipal library to your left, the street turns into Am Wall, then changes into Ostertorsteinweg and Vor dem Steintor.
 Continue until you reach the intersection with Lünerburger Straße, where the aptly named Werder Imbiss, a snack bar, is located; this is also the place you will arrive at with the tram, St.-Jürgen-Straße.
 Turn right and when the street ends after around 250 yards, turn left onto Osterdeich.
 From there, it's only about 250 yards more to the Weserstadion and Platz 11 is about 220 to the east of the stadium.